Why the extension exists

 Evidence closes the loop

-The extension keeps the feedback loop tight: generate a draft, run it, check the trace, fix what needs fixing, all in the same window.
+Once the agent writes the draft, the extension keeps the feedback loop tight: run it, check the trace, fix what needs fixing, and move on without leaving the editor.

 Run one workflow, one file, or the whole workspace directly from the editor gutter.